 We didn’t feel like doing anything special when we were about to graduate from elementary school.
 That’s why we decided to go on our last field trip to St. George’s Hill.
-It didn’t cost much and we didn’t have to travel too far.
-That was just as good place as any other where we could spend our time with picking a quarrel about something.
+It didn’t cost much, and we didn’t have to travel too far.
+That was just as good a place as any other where we could spend our time picking a quarrel about something.
 That’s what usually happened when we were together.
 At this time we fought about pancakes.

 I couldn’t care less.
 I don’t like pancakes.

 After we had finished eating, everybody calmed down with their tummy full.
 We wanted to take a look from the hilltop above the basalt columns.
 Someone had binoculars, we passed them around.
 When it was my turn, first I was just playing with them.
 I focused on leafs and I examined birds, who were sitting on the trees.
 Later on, I turned towards the city’s direction.
 I found the shop near the Y-shaped houses and the bus stop in front of that.
 I could see cars in the parking lot and some people standing there.
 I couldn’t see their faces but I did see their clothes and movements.
 It was astonishing.
 You just wait for your bus to come.
-You will never be aware of that, that someone standing on St. George’s Hill, was peeping on you from several kilometers distance.
+You will never be aware of that, that someone standing up on St. George’s Hill was peeping on you from several kilometres away.